Tai-Wang/Depth-from-Motion/README.md

 - MMDetection >= v2.24.0
 - MMSegmentation >= v0.20.0

 All the above versions are recommended except mmcv.
-Lower version of mmdet and mmseg may also work but I do not test them temporarily.
+Lower version of mmdet and mmseg may also work but are not tested temporarily.

 Example commands are shown as follows.